-The plan that your company selected is indicated in your Table of Benefits, which lists all the benefits you are covered for, the services which are included, and any limits that apply.
+The plan that you selected is indicated in your Table of Benefits, which lists all the benefits you are covered for, the services which are included, and any limits that apply.
 For an explanation of how your benefit limits apply to your plan, please see the section "Benefit limits, Maximum Limit and Maximum Ceiling".

-Your cover is also subject to policy definitions and exclusions (also available in this guide).
+Your cover is also subject to:

+- Policy definitions and exclusions (also available in this guide). - Any special conditions shown on your Insurance Certificate (and on the Special Condition Form issued before the policy comes into effect, where relevant).